itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 4. It is possible to SSH the qemu-VM via host port 4444.
 We can now easily transfer files, as we installed scp.

-Full script that might be usefull:
+Full script that might be useful:

 ```bash